Faculty Research Interests

 Genetic, biochemical, and structural methodologies to study novel families of bacterial GTPases as targets for antimicrobial development.
 Robinson Lab

-Michel Geovanni Santiago-Martínez (Geo), Assistant Professor; PhD
+Santiago-Martinez Michel Geovanni Santiago-Martinez (Geo), Assistant Professor, PhD

 Our Microbial Ecophysiology Lab is focused on understanding the regulation of cellular processes in methanogenic and non-methanogenic archaea, and their actual role in free-living environments and microbiomes associated to animals and plants.
 MEB Lab

-Carolyn M. Teschke, Professor; Department Head
+Carol Teschke Carolyn Teschke, Professor, MCB Department Head

 In vivo and in vitro investigations of the assembly of virus capsids, the interactions between proteins and molecular chaperones, including those used in secretion of proteins from Mycobacterium species.
 Teschke Lab

-Ping Zhang, Associate Professor; PhD
+Zhang Ping Zhang, Associate Professor, PhD

 Drosophila chromosome structure and function; P element insertional mutagenesis; unusual transcriptional regulation of heterochromatin; Y chromosome genes required for spermatogenesis.

-Adam Zweifach, Professor; PhD
+Zweifach Adam Zweifach, Professor, PhD

 Lymphocyte physiology and cell biology; role of intracellular calcium dynamics in lymphocyte function; molecular mechanisms of exocytosis; signaling in the immune system.
 Zweifach Lab